WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-28-use-infrastructure-as-code-to-deploy-infrastructure.md

 ## Azure CLI Documentation

 I like using Azure CLI because it is easy to use locally and it is also quite intuitive.
-All commmands follow the same patter of az service command, for example, az aks create or az sql server update.
+All commands follow the same patter of az service command, for example, az aks create or az sql server update.
 This makes is very easy to google how to create or update services.
 Additionally, the documentation is very good.
 You can find all commands <a href="https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest" target="_blank" rel="noopener noreferrer">here</a>.

 ## Create your first Infrastructure as Code Pipeline in Azure DevOps

-You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.

 Create a new pipeline and define the following variables: